wgm89/slim_mvc/README.markdown

 if true it will return $tempaltefile as a varible instead of output directly;
 load_view($templatefile,$data,$status);

-if you have any question,contact blandlove123@gmail.com or wgmone@163.com
+if you have any question,contact blandlove123@gmail.com